charlesleejy/system-design/data/apache-spark.md

   - Useful for optimizing performance after filtering or before output.

 Understanding when and how to use `repartition` and `coalesce` can significantly impact the performance and efficiency of your Spark jobs.

+### Differences between RDD, Dataset, and DataFrame

+#### Resilient Distributed Dataset (RDD)
+- Core Data Structure: Immutable, distributed collection of objects.
+- Flexibility: Lower-level, flexible programming model.
+- Data Types: Can store structured, semi-structured, and unstructured data.
+- Operations: Functional transformations like `map()`, `filter()`, `reduce()`.
+- Schema: No inherent schema enforcement.

+#### Dataset
+- Extension of RDDs: Higher-level, strongly-typed API introduced in Spark 1.6.
+- Schema: Distributed collection of data objects with a known schema.
+- Operations: Supports both functional and relational operations.
+- Optimizations: Benefits from the Catalyst optimizer for better performance.
+- Type Safety: Offers compile-time type safety.

+#### DataFrame
+- Extension of RDDs: Higher-level abstraction introduced in Spark 1.3.
+- Tabular Structure: Represents distributed collections of data organized into named columns.
+- Schema: Provides a structured schema similar to a relational table.
+- Optimizations: Leverages the Catalyst optimizer for efficient query execution.
+- API: High-level API with built-in functions for data manipulation and analysis.

+### Differences between Client, Cluster, and Local Mode

+#### Client Mode
+- Driver Location: Runs on the machine from which the application is submitted.
+- Usage: Typically used for development and testing.
+- Interaction: Direct interaction with the user, real-time monitoring, and output viewing.
+- Resource Management: Client communicates directly with the cluster manager for resources.
+- Lifecycle: Application stops if the client process terminates.

+#### Cluster Mode
+- Driver Location: Runs on one of the worker nodes within the cluster.
+- Usage: Commonly used in production environments.
+- Interaction: Client submits the application to the cluster manager; no continuous interaction required.
+- Resource Management: Cluster manager handles resource allocation and task execution.
+- Lifecycle: Application continues to run even if the client machine disconnects.

+#### Local Mode
+- Driver Location: Runs on the local machine where the application is executed.
+- Usage: Used for development, testing, and single-machine execution.
+- Processing: Runs in a single JVM process, achieving parallelism through multi-threading.
+- Purpose: Useful for prototyping, small-scale processing, and testing before cluster deployment.
+- Scalability: Limited scalability and performance compared to cluster mode.

+### Summary
+- RDD: Core, flexible, no schema, lower-level.
+- Dataset: Type-safe, higher-level, known schema, optimized.
+- DataFrame: Tabular, structured schema, optimized, high-level API.

+- Client Mode: Driver on client, for development/testing, direct interaction, stops if client terminates.
+- Cluster Mode: Driver on worker, for production, submits to cluster manager, continues if client disconnects.
+- Local Mode: Driver on local machine, for development/testing, single JVM, limited scalability.